tomasferrarisenda/bootstrap-lab/notes.md

 ```
 1. i don't know if im happy about solving it or sad about how much time I wasted
 1. need to go back and remove all unnecessary changes which involved, docker networks.. healthchecks.. env vars...
+1. done, going back to CI/CD environment. need to solve CasC for managed controllers.
+If it takes too long Ill drop it and begin working on unit tests for apigradle

 # CI/CD ENVIRONMENT